The Therapy of Light

 Light Therapy - Diagnoses and Ways of Treatment

-Everything in the universe has a frequency/vibration.
+Everything in the universe vibrates.
 This is also the case with humans.
 Each atom, cell, and organ in the human body vibrates to a set frequency.
 If this frequency changes, it results in imbalance and disease.[35]
-Man’s frequency is the same as the visible part of the electromagnetic field or the same rate as the seven colors of the spectrum.[42]
+The individual’s frequency is the same as the visible part of the electromagnetic field or the same rate as the seven colors of the spectrum.[42]

-Therefore, light Therapy is a way of treating people with colors to bring their bodies, emotions, and minds back into harmony, restoring health and well-being.
-Light Therapy brings about a molecular reaction in the organism and can be applied in several ways.[2]
-Light Therapy is based on the concept that colors influence the human being, both physically and psychologically, to use different colors to change disease vibrations to health vibrations.
+Therefore, light therapy treats people with colors to bring their bodies, emotions, and minds back into harmony, restoring health and well-being.
+Light therapy brings about a molecular reaction in the organism and can be applied in several ways.[2]
+Light therapy is based on the concept that colors influence humans physically and psychologically, using different colors to transform disease vibrations into health vibrations.
 These colors are therapeutic.[37]
-The disease is, therefore, a lack of harmony in the system or a lack of color.
-The object is to restore this color deficiency.[34]
-Chromotherapy may be described as the science of visible colors applied to the physical body in one way or another, invisible to the human eye, or used by mental means.[5]
+The disease, therefore, signifies a lack of harmony in the system or a lack of color.
+The objective is to restore this color deficiency.[34]
+Chromotherapy may be described as the science of applying visible colors to the physical body in various ways, whether invisible to the human eye or utilized for mental purposes.[5]

 Kate W Baldwin, MD, a former senior surgeon at Woman’s Hospital in Pennsylvania, USA, shares her experiences treating patients with light in 1926.[9][10]